DataDog/integrations-extras/stormforge/README.md

 [StormForge Optimize Live][1] applies machine learning to your observability metrics to make real-time recommendations to resource requests for any deployment running in Kubernetes.

-For access to Optimize Live, please contact your StormForge sales rep [directly][8].

 **With StormForge Optimize Live, you can:**
 - Improve resource efficiency
 - Leverage existing observability data